rahmaaroua/finance-gpt/README.md

 To showcase the conversation memory feature, try this interaction:

-**Message 1:** "I have $10,000 to invest.
-What are some safe options?"

-**Message 2:** "What's the expected return on the bonds you mentioned?"

-*Notice how the AI remembers the previous context about bonds from the first response.*
+Message 1:
+💬 User: I want to save for a vacation in 6 months.
+What’s a safe option?

+Message 2:
+💬 User: Will the CD earn more than the savings account?

+Note: The generation of the assistant’s response to the second message was intentionally stopped to demonstrate context retention.

 ## 🏗️ Tech Stack